mobizt/FirebaseClient/README.md

 This library used the internal millis timer to handle the token time to live.
 Then device time setting is not requierd in most authentication types.
 Only `ServiceAuth` and `CustomAuth` that required the valid time through the time status callback function.

-- ### Firebase and Google Services
+- ### Firebase and Google Cloud Services

-The Firebase and Google Services classes that are available in this library are included the following.
+The Firebase and Google Cloud Services classes that are available in this library are included the following.

 - [RealtimeDatabase](examples/RealtimeDatabase/) class provides the `Realtime Database` functions.